S3-working-group/s3-practical-guide/docs/all.md

 -   For each domain, copy the template below to a flip chart
 -   Sort all remaining needs into the two backlogs on the flip chart:
-    -   operations backlog: needs that can be acted
+    -   operations backlog: needs that can be acted on
     -   governance backlog: needs that would benefit from or necessitate a decision
 -   Combine and rephrase cards as necessary, so that description on each card is clear.
 Consult the author of the card when in doubt.
 -   Prioritize the cards in each board.